Implications of the weak gravity conjecture in anomalous quiver gauge theories: Conclusion

 \section{Conclusion}

-We have studied the (S)WGC in quiver gauge theories with $U(1)^{k}$ gauge symmetry in the presence of bi-fundamental chiral fermions leading to the chiral anomalies, which is supposed to be canceled by the Green-Schwarz mechanism.
-The theories possesses a cyclic ${\mathbb Z}_k$ symmetry associated with a shift of the label of the gauge groups.
-We identified the anomaly-free $U(1)$'s and their gauge couplings obtained via linear combinations of the original $U(1)$'s.
+We have studied the (S)WGC in several types of quiver gauge theories with $U(1)^{k}$ gauge symmetry in the presence of bi-fundamental chiral fermions leading to the chiral anomalies, which is supposed to be canceled by the Green-Schwarz mechanism.
+The theories which we consider possesses a cyclic ${\mathbb Z}_k$ symmetry associated with a shift of the label of the gauge groups.
+As a consequence of this, we can study anomalies in the models systematically and the (S)WGC constraints on the gauge couplings.
+We identified concretely the anomaly-free $U(1)$'s and their gauge couplings obtained via linear combinations of the original $U(1)$'s.
 Then, ${\mathbb Z}_k$ symmetry can be broken in general.
-In the large $k$ limit, an anomaly-free gauge coupling becomes very weak as $e \sim k^{-1/2}$, and there exists an upper bound on $k$ if the WGC is correct.
+In the large $k$ limit, an anomaly-free gauge coupling becomes very weak as $e \sim k^{-1/2}$, and there exists an upper bound on $k$ if the WGC is correct and the mass for a test particle remains in the large $k$ limit.
 This may be regarded as an example of the weak coupling conjecture.
 For quiver theories with $U(1)^{2k-1}$, an unique anomaly-free $U(1)$ is proportional to $\sum_{i=1}^{2k-1} U(1)_{i}$ and all matters are neutral under the anomaly-free $U(1)$.
 There exist charged matters in the presence of vector-like pairs, and $\mathbb{Z}_{2k-1}$ symmetry is broken then.
 For quiver theories with $U(1)^{2k}$ gauge symmetry, there exist two anomaly-free $U(1)$'s and charged matters under these gauge groups, and $\mathbb{Z}_{2k}$ symmetry is broken in general.
-We have studied also the SWGC in $U(1)^4$ theory in the presence of a complex scalar field, and construct a similar model based on a 5D orbifold.
+Even if the gauge couplings of the the anomaly-free $U(1)$'s receive quantum corrections, the IR couplings will remain very weak in the large $k$ limit since $U(1)$ couplings are generally asymptotic non-free as far as the pertubation theory is valid.
+We have numerically studied also the SWGC in $U(1)^4$ theory in the presence of a complex scalar field, and construct a similar model based on a 5D orbifold.
 It turns out that a much larger Yukawa coupling than gauge couplings is forbidden and also that a big discrepancy among gauge couplings is disfavored.
 A special linear combination for realizing the anomaly-free $U(1)$'s can be also be disfavored, since matter charge becomes small then.
-It will be worth to investigate the (S)WGC in theories with more general gauge groups.
-Also in the string theory, the conjecture would constrain brane configuration and moduli values.
-If one starts with 10D super Yang-Mills theory, 4D effective action including an anomaly-free $U(1)$ may be given by \cite{Cremades:2003qj, Cremades:2004wa}